 Updated 2 August 2014

-In 2014 more and more cases of sexual abuse by Catholic clergy are being uncovered.
+More and more cases of sexual abuse by Catholic clergy around the world are being uncovered.
 Not only sexual abuse, but neglect of children in orphanages and homes for unmarried mothers:

 Tuam mass grave and the search for almost 800 unbaptised children.
 So, a foetus is worth more than a child whose mother is unwed?